Faculty & Staff

 In 2014, Dr. Boone assumed the role of Executive Director of the Institute for Disability Studies (IDS) at The University of Southern Mississippi (USM), Mississippi’s UCEDD.
 In this role, Dr. Boone was responsible for oversight of all programmatic, personnel, fiscal, and budgetary activities for the agency, as well as facilitating disability-related research, teaching, and service collaborations between IDS and USM, and other local, state, and federal partners, also serving as Adjunct Professor of Psychology and Coordinator for the Disability Concentration through the Department of Interdisciplinary Studies.

 Upon relocating to Tampa, FL in 2017, Dr. Boone completed an 18-credit graduate certificate in Applied Behavior Analysis while working as a Behavior Analyst with the Florida Mentor Network and earned the Board-Certified Behavior Analyst (BCBA) designation in 2021.
 Dr. Boone also taught in and chaired the Psychology department for Keiser New Port Richey.
-She now brings her wealth of experience to the Center for Autism and Related Disabilities (CARD) and The Learning Academy (TLA) at USF in November of 2019 and assumed the Associate Director role at FCIC and the PI role for PEPSA in 2023.
+She brought her wealth of experience to the Center for Autism and Related Disabilities (CARD) and The Learning Academy (TLA) at USF in November of 2019 and assumed the Associate Director role at FCIC and the PI role for PEPSA in 2023.
 In addition to this leadership, Dr. Boone also serves on the Presidential Advisory Committee on Accessibility at USF, the Board of Directors of Disability Rights Florida, the Florida DD Council, and the manuscript review board of Review of Disability Studies: An International Journal.